InfoCaption

 Effects

-• Fewer and fewer incoming support errands
+• Fewer and fewer incoming cases

 • We are receiving positive feedback from our customers.
 That our response time is quick and that our personnel Is very helpful, for example.